zoot101/snapraid-daily/README.md

 The age of files in days to scrub.
 Should be a standard posive number.
 The default is **21** (or 21 days).

+## Additional Options

+A number of additional options are provided to address some potential edge cases.
+None of these are required to be specified and can be omitted.

+### disable\_emails\_on\_success

+Disable the notification emails on successful runs.
+It is the preference of the author to always have emails sent on success so one always knows the script is running and doing its job without explicity checking it.

+Note that this does not effect any emails sent to notify the user about an error during sync/touch/scrub or exceeded thresholds, those are still sent as normal.

+Set to \"yes\" to use, leave commented out or set to \"no\" to disable.

+### force\_zero

+By default during **sync**, if Snapraid encounters a file of zero size that was not previously of zero size, it will report this as an error and exit the sync.
+This is possible to happen during a system crash in Linux systems, so is **NOT RECOMMENDED**.
+This option causes SnapRAID to continue to sync anyway in this condition.

+Set to \"yes\" to use, leave commented out or set to \"no\" to disable.

+### force\_empty

+If one or more of the disks are found to now be empty whereby in the past they were not SnapRAID will report this as an error and stop the sync.
+This is **NOT RECOMMENDED** but is included for certain edge conditions that may require it.
+This option causes SnapRAID to continue to sync anyway in this condition.

+Set to \"yes\" to use, leave commented out or set to \"no\" to disable.

+### force\_uuid

+If the UUID of one or more disks is found to change, usually SnapRAID will report this as an error and not complete a sync unless another option (--force-empty) is specified.
+This option causes SnapRAID to continue to sync anyway in this condition.
+This is also **NOT RECOMMENDED** but is again included for certain edge conditions that may require it.

+Set to \"yes\" to use, leave commented out or set to \"no\" to disable.

 # Sample File Contents (snapraid-daily.conf)

 Shown below is the bare minimum that is required in